lalrpop/lalrpop/doc/tutorial.md

 };
 ```

-The definition of `Exprs` (0) is fairly obvious, I think.
-It just uses
+The definition of `Exprs` on line (0) is fairly obvious, I think.
+It
-a macro `Comma<Expr>`.
-Let's take a look then at the definition of
+just uses a macro `Comma<Expr>`.
+Let's take a look then at the
-`Comma<T>` on line (1).
-This is sort of dense, so let's unpack
+definition of `Comma<T>` on line (1).
+This is sort of dense, so let's
-it.
-First, `T` is some terminal or nonterminal, but note that we can
+unpack it.
+First, `T` is some terminal or nonterminal, but note that
-also use it as a type: when the macro is expanded, the `T` in the type
+we can also use it as a type: when the macro is expanded, the `T` in
-will be replaced with "whatever the type of `T` is".
+the type will be replaced with "whatever the type of `T` is".

 Next, on (2), we parse `<v:(<T> ",")*> <e:T?>`.
 That's a lot of
 symbols, so let's first remove all the angle brackets, which just